 - Risk management and money management skills

-- Ability to conduct independent market research and planning daily trading strategies.
+- Ability to conduct independent market research and plan daily trading strategies.

 - Expert knowledge of different methodologies for predicting price movements and executing trading strategies.